knbknb/R_text_mining/doc/Step-20--data-preparation--Rdata-file-generation/Rdata-file-generation.md

  2. Remove Punctuation
  3. Remove Stopwords
  4. Perform Word stemming (This is optional and might not always work due to R-java IPC issues)
- 5. Create a term-document-matrix
- 6. Extend Term-Document-Matrix with metadata
- 7. Save Session to an .Rdata file
+ 5. Save Session to an .Rdata file

-This will generate a relatively big but sparse matrix, which will be the basis of future calculations and investigations.
+This will generate an .RData file which can be read in with another script.
+An alternative would be to save the documents to a directory, and to reload the directory with tm's DirSource() function.